spatialwalk/AvatarKit-Web-Demo/react/README.md

 # React Example

-This is a SPAvatarKit SDK example using React Hooks, demonstrating how to integrate the SDK in a React application.
+This is a SPAvatarKit SDK example using React Hooks with multi-character panel support, demonstrating how to integrate the SDK in a React application.

 ## 🚀 Quick Start